-9. Not Staying Registration - (Expedited process for reviews) - Advance Registration
+10. Not Staying Registration - (Expedited process for reviews) - Advance Registration

-An informant may apply for the review to "not stay registration" (expedited process for review) under sections 6 and 7 of the Certification of Death (Scotland) Act 2011/52.
+An informant may apply for the review to "not stay registration" (expedited process for review) under sections 6 and 7 of the 2011 Act^{59/60}.
 An application must be made to the MR before the review is complete, by a form available from the registrar.
 If the request is granted within 2 hours, registration of the death may go ahead if the MCCD is considered by the MR to be "in order", while the full review continues to be carried out.
-This will allow the burial, cremation, or other methods of disposal of the deceased person's body.
+This will allow the burial, cremation, or other method of disposal of the deceased.
 If the informant requests an expedited review, this must be under one or more of the following categories: